Advanced Compiler Settings Dialog Box (Visual Basic)

 - DLL base address

 This text box displays the default DLL base address in hexadecimal format.
-In Class Library and Control Library projects, you can use this text box to specify the base address to be used when creating the DLL.
+In Class Library and Control Library projects, you can use this text box to specify the base address to be used when the DLL is created.

 - Generate debug info